Certificate Programs That Lead to High-Paying JobsUpdated: February 4, 2022

 Certificate Program 7: Plumber

 Most plumbers begin their careers with a multi-year apprenticeship, training under a master plumber.
 However, you also have the option to complete a plumbing certificate program.
-Typically, you’ll still need to complete an apprenticeship period afterwards, but the certificate can shorten the required length of these apprenticeships.
+Typically, you’ll still need to complete an apprenticeship period afterward, but the certificate can shorten the required length of these apprenticeships.
 As a result, a certificate program can offer an accelerated path to working as a master plumber or opening your own plumbing business.

 Certificate Program 8: HVACR Mechanic and Installer